Xavierkst/Raytracer/README.md

-## Raytracer README
+# Raytracer

 A basic ray tracer written in C++.
 Work in progress (when time permits).
-All graphics knowledge obtained from various online sources, but primarily from [scratchapixel](https://www.scratchapixel.com)
+All graphics knowledge obtained from various online sources such as [scratchapixel](https://www.scratchapixel.com) and [Raytracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 ### Features included: